bbauska/meta-react-basics/README.md

 webpack compiled successfully
 ```

-Again, following the instructions, opening a browser with the address
+<p>Again, following the instructions, opening a browser with the address
-bar pointing to [http://localhost:3000](http://localhost:3000/), will
+bar pointing to <a href="http://localhost:3000/">http://localhost:3000</a>, will
-show the following page in your browser:
+show the following page in your browser:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w1-s07-b. react logo on black screen (27) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->